polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 to become partners_.
 So the first thing you will have to do, is to purchase at least one license, which you can do by clicking the _"Home"_ button in this documentation file.
 This is to avoid people applying for a partner membership, to simply reduce their own personal licensing costs.
 We only want partners who are actually dedicated to reselling the system becoming our partners.
-However, this mght imply simply selling licenses to your customers, if you are a developer, making a cut in the process.
+However, this might imply simply selling licenses to your customers, if you are a developer, making a cut in the process.

 ### Profit sharing